 Meetings are open to any members desiring to attend or bring matters before the Board.
 The Annual Membership Meeting is held every May at which time the status of the Hunt is reviewed and annual elections are held.

 President: Kelly Walsh --Vice President: Meridith Hatterman--Secretary: Mary Susan Costa --Treasurer: Annie Berlemann-- Members:--Betsy Loftin, Tracey Meissel , Tom Kraus.

 A Short History of the Bijou Springs Hunt

 Organized mounted foxhunting began in northern Europe in the late 17th and early 18th century.
 The early colonists brought the sport with them, even bringing some of their prized foxhounds along.
 George Washington is known to have been an avid foxhunter.
 Over the years, North American hunts have adapted the sport to fit our way of life but we keep the old traditions and many of the terms, such as "Tally Ho."

 The Bijou Springs Hunt was established in 1984 and recognized by the Masters of Foxhounds Association in 1993.
 Our first Hunt fixture was at the Combs Ranch near Calhan in the Bijou Basin.
 When the ranch was sold, we began looking for a country.
-MFH Nancy King and her husband, Paul, generously offered us the use of their LazyK 11 ranch near Kiowa and we have since built a kennel there in 2006 and hunt there on Wednesdays and Sundays from October through April.
+Nancy King and her husband, Paul, offered us the use of their LazyK 11 ranch near Kiowa where we hunted from 2006 until recently.
+We are currently hunting several fixtures.